Dheeraj-Giri/QR-code-Generator/README.md

-# QR-code-Generator
+## QR-code-Generator
-# Python-Project

 This is python project for beginner and If you are beginner then try to do all project that preset in the repository.

-# QRCODE-Generator.
 This program generate aQrcode.

 ## Features